KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This does not have an impact on color texture sources since they define values as contribution factor.

-The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in SMPTE ST 2084..
+The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ).
 The range [0 - 10000] shall be seen as a relative linear light (display light) where 0 is black and 10000 is full brightness on the display.

 It does not mean that the display will be capable of outputting at brightness levels up to 10000 cd / m2